Foundation Year Experience Mentors

 - Guidance on academic queries.

 - Build networks within the Keele community.

 - Increase your confidence.

 - Gives you a first point of contact for support questions.

 - Advice from a student who has already experienced the Foundation Year.

-If you have any questions about accessing peer mentor support before signing up, you can contact the Student Mental Health Project Officer who is leading the pilot scheme.
+If you have any questions about the scheme before applying, you can contact the Student Experience and Support Officer.

 Request an Experience Mentor